<-- End Marfeel -->

 Freddie Owens Executed Despite 11th Hour Confession From Co-Defendant

-Photo by WIN-Initiative/Neleman via Getty Images
+(Photo: WIN-Initiative/Neleman via Getty Images)

 According to USA Today, Owens was found guilty by a jury of the murder of Irene Grainger Graves, a 41-year-old single mother of three, at a convenience store in 1997.
-Graves’ son, Arte Graves, told the outlet that if Golden’s sworn statement is true, that it came too late to save Owens.

 Owens’ attorney, Gerald “Bo” King said in a statement that Owens’ death is a tragedy.

-“Freddie Owens did not kill Ms. Graves.
-His death tonight is a tragedy,” King told USA Today.
 “Mr. Owens’s childhood was marked by suffering on a scale that is hard to comprehend.
 He spent his adulthood in prison for a crime that he did not commit.
 The legal errors, hidden deals, and false evidence that made tonight possible should shame us all.”

 In Golden’s statement, similar to many stories involving innocent people who are later exonerated, the police figure prominently in why he initially said that Owens was with him during the robbery that led to the murder of Graves.